Tajah Sahar Schall MA, LPC, R-DMT

 Forgive me for assuming, but if you have made your way here, I have to assume that you are hoping for something in your life to feel differently.
 And by being here now, you’ve taken a very vulnerable first step – acknowledging that all is not as you would like it to be, and that you might need some help in shifting things.
 I hope you can feel proud of yourself for that.
 You certainly are not alone.

 For example, when our own cultural background clashes with that of others in our lives, being true to ourselves can be difficult and painful.
 Life transitions and identity shifts make this even more complicated.
 Entering into romantic partnerships and navigating conflict, living with partners, deciding to end romantic partnerships, getting married, having babies, adopting children, watching as children become young adults – all of these changes can throw our previously harmonious lives into turmoil.
-Family members may disapprove of romantic partners who come from a different cultural background.
+Family members may disapprove of, or struggle to connect with, romantic partners who come from a different cultural background.
 New parents may feel overwhelmed and isolated.
 Children of multiracial or multiethnic families may have trouble figuring out where they “belong”.
 Navigating these life transitions can be tricky in the best of times.

 So, now for your next step… what can I possibly offer you right now?